Breweries

 Recent Developments

-• Craft breweries, whose margins are already razor thin, will have to pay more money to can their beer since 25% tariffs on aluminum imports into the US took effect on March 12.
+- Craft breweries, whose margins are already razor thin, are paying more to can their beer since 25% tariffs on aluminum imports into the US took effect on March 12.
 According to the Brewers Association of America, aluminum canned beer accounts for about 75% of all packaged volume and revenue in the craft beer industry with much of the aluminum for those cans coming from Canada and Mexico.
 Breweries that rely on distribution more than in-taproom sales will see their production costs rise and will likely have to raise prices.
 "What will happen is we'll raise prices, and so will everybody else and thus begins the cycle of inflation," Saint Arnold Brewing Co. founder Brock Wagner told the Houston Chronicle.
 Unlike soft drink makers, who can shift to using more plastic bottles, craft breweries rely on aluminum cans and glass.

 Get A Demo